Toloka/docs/en/guide/concepts/remember-values.md

 {% endnote %}

-## How to clear the Toloker's task suite response history {#clear-history}
+## How to clear the Toloker's response history {#clear-history}

-The Toloker's task suite response history will be cleared under the following conditions:
+The Toloker's response history will be cleared under the following conditions:

 - Ban — within the dynamic window if the **Recent control and training task responses to use** field is filled in, or within the entire pool if the field is not filled in.